krulllab/Deep_Nanometry/README.md

 Next, install PyTorch and torchvision for your system by following this [link](https://pytorch.org/get-started/locally/).<br> After that, you're ready to install the dependencies for this repository:<br>
-`pip install lightning jupyterlab matplotlib tifffile scikit-image tensorboard`
+`pip install lightning jupyterlab matplotlib tifffile scikit-image tensorboard pandas seaborn scikit-learn`

-Our enviroments:<br> Windows 11(23H2), Python 3.11.5 (lightning 2.2.1, jupyterlab 3.6.4, matplotlib 3.7.2, tifffile 2023.4.12, scikit-image 0.22.0 ,tensorboard 2.16.2)<br>
+Tested on:<br> Windows 11(23H2), Python 3.11.5 (lightning 2.2.1, jupyterlab 3.6.4, matplotlib 3.7.2, tifffile 2023.4.12, scikit-image 0.22.0 ,tensorboard 2.16.2)<br>
+The installation process should only take a few minutes.

 ### Getting Started
-The 'examples' directory contains notebooks for denoising and carrying out the analyses in the paper.
-They assume data has been stored as .npy files in a 'data' directory as numpy ndarrays with dimensions [Number, Channels, Width].
+The 'examples' directory contains notebooks for denoising sample data and carrying out the analyses in the paper.
+Their outputs are what should be expected and they will take in total around an hour to run.
+Running these files will require a CUDA enabled GPU with at least 2GB of VRAM.